kenwals/BoWood-Audio/README.md

 ### Existing Features

-- Online Shop purchases payment can be accepted using the Stripe API
+- Online Shop purchases payment can be accepted using the Stripe API.

-- Messages inputed on the Contact form are emailed to the site owner
+- Messages inputed on the Contact form are emailed to the site owner.

 - Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.